 In fact, you probably convinced yourself that they would outgrow their tumultuous years.
 Unfortunately, not all siblings get along, even after they become adults.
 If you periodically find yourself between warring sons and daughters, you may want to consider what experts recommend for parenting adult children.

 How to Help Your Children Avoid a Fight

-Develop a separate relationship with each child.
 Even though your children are all grown up, they still need to know that they matter to you and that they matter equally.
-Competition between kids is often the root of conflicts, says Thomas Gagliano, a relationship expert and author of “The Problem was Me.”
+Competition between kids is often the root of conflicts, says Thomas Gagliano, a relationship expert and author of “The Problem Was Me.”
 It’s no different from when they were young.
 “You have to give your kids time and show them that they are important to you,” explains Gagliano.

 Joshua Coleman, a psychologist and author of “When Parents Hurt: Compassionate Strategies When You and Your Grown Child Don’t Get Along,” says it’s helpful to acknowledge that your adult kids are different from each other and to establish individual relationships with them.
 If your child thinks that you like them less than their siblings, it’s best to discuss their feelings rather than dismiss them.
 “You’re better off coming from a place of empathy and trying to understand why your kid feels this way than just saying it’s not true,” advises Coleman.

 And although you may not want to avoid family activities entirely, if your kids are arguing, this may be a good time to go out with them individually and to avoid family dinners as an interim measure, recommends Elizabeth Fishel, co-author of “Getting to 30: A Parent’s Guide to the Twenty-Something Years.”